Sudo-psc/openEMR/README.md

    ```bash
    docker-compose up -d
    ```
+   The Redis service will automatically be used by PHP to store sessions.
 3. Generate the Let's Encrypt certificate (replace the email address if needed):
    ```bash
    docker-compose run --rm certbot certonly --webroot --webroot-path /var/www/certbot \